vdesabou/kafka-docker-playground/docs/how-it-works.md

 For these reasons, if you want to make a change in one of the docker-compose files (without restarting the test from scratch), it is not simply a matter of doing `docker-compose up -d` 😀

-However, when you execute a test, you'll have in the output the command to run in order to easily re-create modified container(s), see an example:
+However, when you execute a test, you'll have in the output the command to run in order to easily re-create modified container(s)

+*Example:*

 ```bash
 12:02:18 ℹ️ ⚡If you modify a docker-compose file